raphaelmue/dashup/docs/ucs/layout/change_panelStructure/UCS_change_panelStructure.md

 - [Extension Points](#6-extension-points)

 # 1. Change Panel Structure - Brief Description
-The platform should enable the user to create and name new sections and fill these sections by the panels he/she likes.
+In the use case _change panel structure_, the platform should enable the user to create, name and delete new sections and fill these sections with the desired panels.
-Furthermore it should be possible to delete sections.
-A rearrangement of panels should be possible by drag and drop.
+A rearrangement of sections as well as panels should be possible by drag and drop.
-Panels can be moved between sections.
-The user should be able to delete panels from his/her dashboard.
+Panels can be moved between sections and resized between small, medium or large.

 # 2. Flow of Events